petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain cy-shadow-report's quality.
+- Maintain qa-shadow-report's quality.
 - Fix problems that are important to users.
-- Engage the community in working toward the best possible cy-shadow-report.
+- Engage the community in working toward the best possible qa-shadow-report.
-- Enable a sustainable system for cy-shadow-report's maintainers to review contributions.
+- Enable a sustainable system for qa-shadow-report's maintainers to review contributions.

 Here's how to get started: